IRA Inheritance Trust Attorney Serving DuPage County, Kendall County, and Will County

 Wheaton Retirement and Estate Planning Attorney

-Sean Robertson and Robertson Legal Group, LLC are passionate about assisting couples and clients with their estate planning and asset protection goals.
-Unlike many estate planning attorneys, Sean Robertson’s niche is asset protection and wealth management.
+Robertson Legal Group, LLC is passionate about assisting couples and clients with their estate planning and asset protection goals.
+Unlike many estate planning attorneys, Sean’s niche is asset protection and wealth management.
 He also has a significant taxation background, which can be valuable for high net worth and middle-class clients because of the ramifications of tax concerns.

-In addition to retirement planning, Sean Robertson and Robertson Legal Group, LLC assist couples with the following estate planning issues:
+In addition to retirement planning, Robertson Legal Group, LLC assist couples with the following estate planning issues:

 - Planning Revocable Living Trusts;

 - Family Trust planning and estate and gift taxation planning;